IgniteUI/igniteui-docfx/en/components/snackbar.md

 }
 ```

 If the sample is configured properly, the first snackbar appears when the button is clicked, showing both the *message* and *action button*.
 The auto-hide feature is disabled and the snackbar disappears on 'CLOSE' button click.
-Another snackbar passes a different message through the [`open()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#open) method and hide it when the *display time* ends.
-The third component passes a message as a param to the [`open()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#open) method and adds an icon using the content projection.
+Another snackbar passes a different message through the [`open()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#open) method and hides it when the *display time* expires.
+The third component passes a message as a param to the [`open()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#open) method and adds an icon using content projection.

 <code-view style="height: 230px"
            data-demos-base-url="{environment:demosBaseUrl}"